Television in North Korea: Pyongyang TV Tower

 Frequency plan of Pyongyang TV Tower (2015) and the Manbang IPTV channels (2016).
 The VHF channels utilize System D and the UHF frequencies are System K.

 Content

-The quality of programming has improved over the years.
-International news is broadcast and the quality of educational programming is high.
-Documentaries are aired often and are usually on the topic of health, Korean and world history and geography.
-Since 2012, weather forecasting has become more accurate and timely responding to climate change concerns and the economic impact of weather events.
+The programming content has changed over the years.
+International news is broadcast and documentaries are aired often and are usually on the topic of health, Korean and world history and geography.
+Since 2012, weather forecasting has become more accurate.